 It also uses “DuoClean” technology, making it a versatile machine that you can use on an array of surfaces.
-We love that it effectively removes hair, dust and other debris from carpets and hard floors alike.
-Plus, it has attachments that compliment this function.
+We love that it effectively removes hair, dust, and other debris from carpets and hard floors alike.
+Plus, it has attachments that complement this function.

 Included are two brush rolls, that you can easily switch between.
 It also has a hand vacuum mode, which makes it even more useful in cleaning awkward spots.
 Additionally, it has three filters and easy-to-access fingertip control.

 Its defining feature is that it gives you 80 minutes of battery power.
 So, it’s recommended for larger homes or deeper cleaning.